 Funding

 A good place to start when looking for financial support for your community food waste reduction initiative is the local authority, who run several grants that you may be able to avail of.
+You can also link into local/national festivals that have funding available (see Asset Library - Funding for examples).
+We also found community members were happy to pay for interesting workshops and cookery demos.

-For example many local authorities run an annual Circular Economy/Waste Prevention Grant through their environmental department.
+Many local authorities run an annual Circular Economy/Waste Prevention Grant through their environmental department.
 This is open to community groups and can be used to run food waste reduction workshops in your town or buy a composter or wormery for your group.

 The grants are normally in the region of €1,000 - €2,000.
 Get in touch with the Environmental Awareness Officer in your local authority for details.
-For bigger projects the Community Climate Action Fund (CCAP) is a good option.

 The CCAP is administered by each local authority in the country and the fund lists food and waste as a key topic for project funding.
 Local groups can apply for this funding and the funds range from support for small scale projects requiring less than €20,000, to medium scale projects: €20,000 to €50,000, to large scale projects: €51,000 to €100,000.
 To learn more speak with the Climate Action Officer in your local authority.